firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-VCU118.rst

 .. |extra_mcs| replace:: file from step 7 and for Configuration file 2, choose the ``firesim_secondary.mcs`` file from step 7.
 .. |dip_switch_extra| replace:: power).
 Then, set the SW16 switches on the board to ``0001`` to set the board to automatically program the FPGA from the QSPI at boot (i.e., ``position 1 = 0``, ``position 2 = 0``, ``position 3 = 0``, and ``position 4 = 1``.
 Having the switch set to the side of the position label indicates 0.)
 .. |nitefury_patch_xdma| replace:: The directory you are now in contains the XDMA kernel module.
 Now, let's build and install it:
-.. |jtag_cable_reminder| replace:: If wanted, you can remove the USB cable for JTAG (the FPGA is programmed through PCI-E for FireSim simulations on the Xilinx VCU118).
+.. |jtag_cable_reminder| replace:: If necessary, you can remove the USB cable for JTAG (the FPGA is programmed through PCIe for FireSim simulations on the Xilinx VCU118).
+However, we still recommend leaving the cable attached, since it will allow you to re-flash the SPI in case there are issues.

 .. include:: Xilinx-XDMA-Template.rst